patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/usage-and-behavior/buttons-and-links/design.md

 ![Buttons grid](img/buttons.png)

 **Primary**
 Use primary buttons for the main action you want a user to take on a page.
-In general, try to limit primary buttons to one per page.
+Try to limit primary buttons to one per page.

 **Secondary**
 Use secondary buttons for secondary actions a user can take.
 For example, a cancel button would be secondary to a submit button on a form or modal.